 Although no one is certain where exactly this stereotype came from, many argue that it is from the film which gained international fame, Austin Powers, in which the British protagonist has terrible teeth.
 Moreover, the lack of funding in the NHS meant that often dental procedures were too expensive, meaning that alternate devices (not braces) were prescribed by dentists.
 This symbol of Britain, having bad teeth then became a strong association and a common stock joke for Americans.

 Lines Five – Eight

-This quatrain again begins with a reference to ‘British teeth!’, but this time characterises them as ‘Happy Teeth!’.
+This quatrain again begins with a reference to ‘British teeth!’, but this time characterizes them as ‘Happy Teeth!’.
 This feeds back into the tone built in the first quatrain, one of joviality.
-The following line, ‘always having fun’, relates further to this idea, with ‘fun’ further characterising the ‘happy teeth’.
+The following line, ‘always having fun’, relates further to this idea, with ‘fun’ further characterizing the ‘happy teeth’.

 The use of the verb ‘clamping’ is directly pulled from the semantic field of teeth.
 The image of teeth chewing is paired with typical British foods.
 Milligan references ‘fish’, which is a reference to fish and chips widely considered a national dish of England.
 This poem is typically British in its connotations.

 Three Cheers for the Brown Grey and Black.